yhejazi/info474/a3/README.md

 # Project 3: Creating Interactive Visualization Software

-In this project, I explored the issues involved in implementing interactive visualization software.
-I was given a choice on the data domain as well as the techniques I wished to implement.
-I chose to implement the interactive technique of a bubble chart using Javascript and D3 in order to allow exploration of video game sales.
+In this project, we explored the issues involved in implementing interactive visualization software.
+We were given a choice on the data domain as well as the techniques we wished to implement.
+We chose to implement the interactive technique of a bubble chart using Javascript and D3 in order to allow exploration of video game sales.
 The goal with this project is not only to gain hands-on experience implementing a visualization technique, but also to think about the effectiveness of the specific visualization techniques re-implemented in the context of the data domain.

 ## Deliverables
 1. Describe the data domain and storyboard interactive visualization techniques used.